johnjackoleary/cfi-commonplace-book/Filed/Personal Minimums.md

 > In fuel calculations, you wouldn’t dream of planning a flight that would force you to use your reserve fuel, or (worse) take you to the “unusable fuel” level in the tanks.
 In skill calculations, you shouldn’t consider making a flight that requires use of skills at the “reserve” or (worse) “unusable fuel” level of your piloting ability.

 # Using Your Personal Minimums
 There are several formats for personal minimums.
-Two common approaches are absolute minimums^[Not an official term, as far as Jack can tell.] and risk stacking^[Not an official term, as far as Jack can tell, but referenced in [this writeup](https://www.aopa.org/news-and-media/all-news/2022/august/pilot/what-went-wrong-risk-stacking) from [[AOPA]].].
+Two common approaches are absolute minimums^[Not an official term, as far as Jack can tell. #todo :: find official term] and risk stacking^[Not an official term, as far as Jack can tell, but referenced in [this writeup](https://www.aopa.org/news-and-media/all-news/2022/august/pilot/what-went-wrong-risk-stacking) from [[AOPA]]. #todo :: find official term].

 ## Absolute Minimums
 Some pilots prefer to set minimums that are absolute minimums: if the conditions violate any line item, then the flight is a no-go.